 - Neck pain: including discomfort, stiffness or pain in your neck or upper back area and the shoulders.

 - Hunger: including missing meals, low blood sugar levels, hypoglycaemia or getting too hungry.

 - Dietary factors: There are many potential dietary factors.
 Not all affect everyone.
 Common foods listed as triggers include nitrites (processed meats) and MSG (monosodium glutamate), chocolate, aged cheese, red wine, beer, citrus fruits, cured meats such as bacon, hot dogs, aspartame and ice cream.

-Many people with migraine need all they have to deal with the physical suffering and mental stress caused from constant and debilitating attacks.
+Many of us with migraine need all we have to deal with the physical suffering and mental stress caused from constant and debilitating attacks.

-It's when I’m at my weakest and most vulnerable from the attack I’ve just gone through, I’m forced to face another unexpected monster.
+When I’m at my weakest and most vulnerable from another attack, I’m forced to face another unexpected monster.

 Discrimination and ridicule.